zorandasc/party-upload/PROCITAJME.md

 npm run dev -- --hostname 0.0.0.0

+# -----PROBLEMI-------

+If redirect("/") is called inside a try/catch, Next.js throws a special error (NEXT_REDIRECT) to exit the route early — but your catch block catches it as if it were a regular error, which causes unexpected behavior (e.g., showing the login page instead of redirecting).

 # ------CLOSURE---------

 A closure is when a function captures and "remembers" variables from its outer scope.
 In React components, this means event handlers and callbacks capture the state values that existed when they were created.